Wolfville's Safer Streets Initiative

 Why are we striving for All Ages and Abilities (AAA) in Wolfville?

-• Can increase cycling ridership and confidence of reluctant users
+• Can increase bicycle ridership and confidence of reluctant users

 • Improves traffic safety for all users